 4: Users in a Tenant

 For Tenant Admins - lists all individuals with access to the tenant, also showing their role

 For non-Tenant Admins - lists all individual's role (s) if they have tenant access

 5: Datasets in a Tenant

 List of datasets and owners with ability to:

-When using the standard OrgVue export function (i.e. Copy) in rare circumstances with complex data structures, Excel may fail to export correctly.
-By using this method (click on e.g. csv link), this will be guaranteed to be a true representation of the data, without any TSV parsing issues that might exists between the copy buffer and Excel.
+When using the standard OrgVue export function (i.e. Copy) in rare circumstances with very large data structures, Excel may fail to export correctly.
+By using the download/export methods here (click on the relevant link), this will be guaranteed to be a true representation of the data, without any TSV parsing issues that might exists between the copy buffer and Excel.

 Shows dataset-associated tasks

 This is a secure encrypted location where the client is able to place files without exposing them to the perils of sending files through by email.
 This is a useful transfer location when trying to diagnose problems.